 Our smallest size, the 10L EG Bag is recommended for small berry bushes such as currants or NZ Cranberries (Ugni), bulbs, and small ornamentals (can be used inside ornate pots).
 It is not big enough for most fruit trees.

-Our 20L results in the most compact tree, pruned to be around 1.5-1.8m in height.
+Our 20L results in the most compact tree, pruned to be around 1.0 - 1.6m in height.
 This size is easy to tend, and birdnet and gives the most fruit relative to its size.
+The 30L is our most popular size for a slightly bigger tree, easy to keep pruned at 1.6 - 2.0m and still easy to tend, and birdnet.

-Our 30L and 40L sizes will allow bigger tree height and canopies than the 20L, which is great for when you have a bit more space, and also when you don't have to net your tree from birds.
-The bigger sizes are also useful for retaining moisture a bit longer when using EG Bags above ground long term.
+Our 40L size will allow bigger tree height and canopies, which is great for when you have a bit more space, and also when you don't have to net your tree from birds.
+The bigger sizes, 30L and 40L are also useful for retaining moisture a bit longer when using EG Bags above ground long term.

 Above ground an EG Bag’s material is guaranteed UV stable for 10 years, but we have examples still going strong after 20 years.
 Below ground the material is protected from UV rays, and is also designed not to rot or deteriorate.
 It will not tear or fray if cut.
 The tough, white base prevents roots penetrating through the bottom when placed above ground.
-Planted underground, some roots may grow through the sides after some time, but they serve to stabilise the tree, and can be cut off with a spade when shifting.
+Planted underground, thin roots usually grow through the sides, but they serve to stabilise the tree, and can be cut off with a spade when shifting.
 The mass of feeder roots within the bag will ensure the tree can easily handle a shift – however is best to shift while dormant.

-Once the tree’s roots fill the bag, it becomes restricted from further vigourous growth.
+Once the tree’s roots fill the bag, it becomes restricted from further vigorous growth.
 The tree will then maintain a healthy root ball relative to the space it has in the bag.
 The tree doesn’t try to grow a lot of extra roots, (although there is a healthy cycle of old roots breaking down and new roots being formed).
 Instead it puts its energy into fruit and flowers.
-An annual slow release fertiliser, water, plus natural energy from light (photosynthesis) give it all the nutrients it needs for rejuvenation, flower formation, and fruit development.
+An annual slow release fertiliser or compost, water, plus natural energy from light (photosynthesis) give it all the nutrients it needs for rejuvenation, flower formation, and fruit development.

 Yes.
 Our materials are 100% lead and Phthalate free, as well as being Greenguard and Oeko-Tex certified.
 All materials are 100% recyclable.